JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 * Threat model
 * Depending on the size, dedicated time, at minimum a week to do reviews, but ideally the same amount of time as a pentest, which is three weeks

-#### 11. Stop Being So Darn Helpful
+#### 11. Resist the Urge to Just Say, Yes.
+Stop being so darn helpful.
 You have a tendency to help people too much.
 On the surface this might seem good, however this will eventually lead to long-term trouble and burn out.

 * Don't work at 100% percent, else any additional work will cause the glass to overfill
 * When asked to pivot to other work, track what work needs to be placed on hold and ask if that is acceptable